 Talent adds water to the tube to bring the final volume to 49.5 µL and then adds the HF polymerase.

 Incubate the reactions on a thermocycler as outlined in the text protocol [1-MED].
 After this, take a 5.5 µL aliquot from the PCR reaction [2-MED].
 Add loading dye to this aliquot [3-MED], and load it on a 1% agarose gel [4-MED].
 Load an appropriate DNA ladder for sizing [5-MED-TXT], and run the gel in an appropriate gel running buffer at 120 V for 30 min [6-MED].
+Check for the correct size of your amplicons [7-MED] .

 Talent, at a bench with the thermocycler, loads the reactions into the thermocycler and then starts the thermocycler.